Frozen Semen Project, Kashmir

 Introduction

-The Frozen Semen Project, Ranbir Bagh is at present catering 500 centres in Valley and about 12 centres in district Kargil and Ladakh.
-In addition round about 50 to 60 thousand doses of frozen semen are being supplied to Jammu province to feed about 200 to 250 centres.
-The department has a programme to feed all the 700 centres in the Valley and In addition round about 200 centres in district -Ladakh and Kargil.
-Further, it has to feed for 200 to 250 centres in Jammu province also.
-To meet this programme we have to focus our attention for processing of about 6 lac straws annually and to meet this demand we are urgently in need of equipments.
+The Frozen Semen Project, Ranbirbagh is at present catering 697 centres in Valley, about 16 and 12 centres in district Kargil and Ladakh respectively.
+In addition, round about twenty five thousand doses of frozen semen were sold to a private breeder in Punjab.
+The department has a programme to feed all the 1000 centres in the Valley.
+Further, it has plans to sell germplasm to rest of the states in India.
+To meet this programme we have to focus our attention for processing of about six lac straws annually and to meet this demand we are urgently in need of equipments.

 Last content update: May 2004